TrystanLea/blog/pages/en/roombyroomheatloss2.md

 - Review mean water temperature, currently set to a relatively high 40C.

 - Review EcoDan performance @ different flow temperatures.
-Table 5.2 suggests nominal COP of between 2.7 (-7C) and 3.15 (2C).
-The capacity also drops at lower ambient temperatures.
-The values listed in the Mid section are quite low.
+Table 5.2 suggests nominal COP of between 3.15 (2C) and 2.7 (-7C) at a water outlet temperature of 40C.
+The maximum capacity drops from 5 kW to 4.5kW over the same range.
+Linear interpolation at -3C suggests a COP of 2.9 and max capacity of 4.72 kW.

 - Show boundary temperature assumptions in view below

 - No uplift factor taken into account in radiator & heat pump sizing.
+Continuous heating assumed.
+Livingroom has a backup wood burning stove which provides ample additional capacity for rare occasions.

 **Heat loss calculation:**